-Also called a record player, an instrument for reproducing sound recorded mechanically as modulations in a spiral groove.
+A phonograph, also called a record player, is an instrument for reproducing sound recorded mechanically as modulations in a spiral groove.
 It was invented by Thomas Edison (1877), whose first machine had a revolving grooved cylinder covered with tinfoil.
 Sounds waves caused a diaphragm to vibrate and a stylus on the diaphragm made indentations in the foil.
 These could then be made to vibrate another stylus attached to a reproducing diaphragm.
 Wax disks and cylinders soon replaced tinfoil, then, when by etching or electroplating metal master disks could be made, copies were mass-produced in rubber, wax, or plastic.

 The main parts of a record player are the turntable to rotate the disk at constant angular velocity; the stylus, which tracks the groove and vibrates with its modulations; the pickup or transducer that converts these piezoelectrically (see piezo-electric effect) or electromagnetically into electric signals; the amplifier and the loudspeaker.